JonTrotter/PeakPerformance/Rules and Mechanics/ItemsRules.md

+### Items Rules

+Items of uncommon or higher, cannot be transferred  to other players characters.

+Items of any level can be transferred between members of the same guild.

+Items of higher levels become available according to the rarity available to the guild boss' item tier.

-## A Character may attune to items up to the limit as indicated in the chart below.
+A Character may attune to items according to their item tier.

-### A character can attune to items below their tier.
-Ex.
-Tier 4 character can attune to 1 Rare item, and any remaining attunement slots can be filled by items of a lower rarity
+All items on dnd beyond are fair game, pricing and quantity available will be determined by dm upon request.

 ### Tier 1 (1st - 3rd)
     1 Uncommon